meownoid/mmk1-relay/README.md

 brew install rtmidi boost
 ```

-Clone the repository and proceed to build the project.
+Clone the repository alongside the `cabl` (so both `cabl` and `mmk1-relay` are in the same directory) and proceed to build the project.

 ```
 git clone https://github.com/meownoid/mmk1-relay.git